How to Compare Jobs and Benefits

 - Retirement Plans

-A 401k or 403b for example can be something of value when you are planning for the future.
+A 401k or 403b for example, can be something of value when you are planning for your future.
 What to look for here is: Does the employer match your contributions and at what percentage?
-This can add up to a significant sum.
+The percentage can add up to a significant sum.
 The value would depend on the amount of the salary on which the employer bases the contribution.
 The more you make, the more they give.

 - Medical Insurance

 - How much is the deduction from each paycheck?

 - How much are the co-pays if they have them?